-Following news reports that the White House is considering creation of a Health Advanced Research Projects Agency (HARPA) that would study incidents of mass violence to develop more effective ways to prevent them, Chuck Ingoglia, president and CEO of the National Council for Behavioral Health, issued the following statement.
+Following news reports that the White House is considering creation of a Health Advanced Research Projects Agency (HARPA) that would study incidents of mass violence to develop more effective ways to prevent them, Chuck Ingoglia, president and CEO of the National Council for Mental Wellbeing, issued the following statement.

 As a nation, we must not allow people with mental illness to become scapegoats for the urgent problem of mass violence, particularly perpetrated by individuals with guns.
 We must address this devastating problem with real solutions that tackle the complex underlying problems.

 An expert panel of clinicians, researchers, law enforcement personnel and others convened by the National Council recently made a number of recommendations regarding the need for additional research on this topic, which should serve as a compelling guide to the Administration as it moves forward.

 One of the most relevant and significant recommendations is to create a standardized, mandatory investigation and analysis of each mass violence incident, conducted by a multiagency team led by the Department of Justice.
 The results of each investigation would be entered into a national database, which would allow for in-depth analysis and hypothesis testing by researchers, law enforcement and others.

 Additional research should be conducted on the potential root causes of mass violence, including social alienation, social determinants of health education, poverty, discrimination and limited employment opportunities, as well as the lack of quality and comprehensive mental health care.

 We should not assume that mental illness will be found to be a substantial cause of mass violence.
 If HARPA looks only for people with mental illness it will miss the majority of mass violence perpetrators.
 Rather, we should analyze all the information available on each incident and let the new research guide us to understand what causes these horrible incidents and what interventions might prevent them.